Patterson-Sullivan theory for Anosov subgroups: Geometric preliminaries

 \subsection{Illustrating examples}

 In this paper, we consider the following two classes of examples.

-\begin{exmp}[Product of rank-one symmetric spaces] Let $X$ be a product of $k$ rank-one symmetric spaces,
+\begin{exmp}[Product of rank-one symmetric spaces] Let $X$ be a product of $k$ rank-one symmetric spaces $(X_i,d_i)$,

 The rank of $X$ is $k$.
 Let $G$ be a semisimple Lie group commensurable with the isometry group of $X$.
 (For example, we may take $G = \isom(X_1)\times \dots\times \isom(X_k)$.)
-The Assumption \ref{asm:3} amounts to the requirement that $G$ preserves the factors of the direct product decomposition of $X$.
+The Assumption \ref{asm:3} in page \pageref{asm:3} amounts to the requirement that $G$ preserves the factors of the direct product decomposition of $X$.

 The model maximal flat $\fmod$ can be viewed as the product of some chosen geodesic lines (coordinate axes), one for each deRham factor.
 The Weyl group $W$ is generated by reflections along the coordinate hyperplanes and the longest element in it is the reflection about the origin.
 The model Weyl chamber $\D$ can be realized as the nonnegative orthant.
-The opposition involution $\i$ acts on it trivially.
+Here is a formula for the $\Delta$-valued distances: For $(x_1,\dots,x_k), (y_1,\dots,y_k) \in X_1 \times\dots\times X_k$,